le0kar0ub1/ParadigmShift/doc/rootdoc.md

 Then, you will be allowed to schedule entire applications with your own rules.

+Due to the target level, the only scheduling will be a power on/off of the application.

+Think some additionnal resource operation specific will be implemented.

 ## About the documentation

 As a well documented project, we will describe the [High Level Design](https://en.wikipedia.org/wiki/High-level_design) and then the [Low Level Design](https://en.wikipedia.org/wiki/Low-level_design).